DGoel1602/better-class/README.md

 2. Create a feature/ or fix/ branch.
 3. Make changes and ensure TypeScript compiles.
 4. Open a Pull Request describing the change and include screenshots where helpful.

+License
+This project is licensed under the MIT License - see the LICENSE file for details.

+Copyright (c) 2025 Dhruv Goel